 We rose before dawn on the second day to take a boat down the river for sunrise.
 Unfortunately for us the cloud cover obscured the view, but we did see some jungle birdlife.
 Black vultures swooped about as we glided over the water.

 After breakfast it was time for a spot of fishing.
 Jon promised that whatever we caught would be cooked for us to have for lunch.
-It looked like we would be going hungry.
-Between the two of us we managed to catch one tiny little fish!
+It looked like we would be going hungry… between the two of us we managed to catch one tiny little fish!
 Lisa did hook a sizeable piranha, but reeled it in a little too hastily – it flipped all the way over the boat and splashed back into the water on the other side.
-Oh dear.
+Oops.

 On our way back to the lodge for lunch we stopped to visit an indigenous Amazonian tribe.
 After a warm welcome we were taught a local dance, and how to use a hunting blow-pipe.
 Before leaving we bought some of the tribe’s handmade crafts.